-II.B.1.b) The faculty must include individuals with expertise in other subspecialties of anesthesiology.
-(Core) II.B.1.c) The faculty must include at least one individual who is certified in critical care medicine through a member board of the ABMS or AOA and practices in an ICU that cares for adult cardiothoracic surgical patients.
-(Core) II.B.1.d) The faculty must include at least one physician member qualified in cardiology, and one physician qualified in cardiothoracic surgery.
-(Core) II.B.2.
-Facu Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+- II.B.1.
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core) - II.B.2.
+Faculty members must: - II.B.2.a) be role models of professionalism; ^(Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)